AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-azure-storage.md

      </tr>
      <tr>
       <td>Get metadata for Blobs from Azure</td>
       <td>Use the metadata key to retrieve metadata for multiple Blobs.
-For more information on how to define a data model object property as a metadata key, see</td>
+For more information on how to define a data model object property as a metadata key, see Define a data model object property as a metadata key.</td>
      </tr>
      <tr>
       <td>Save Blob in Azure</td>